TheLazySquid/GimkitCheat/README.md

 - **Auto Answer**: Automatically answers questions for you.
 - **Cosmetic Picker**: Allows you to use any cosmetic you want, even unused ones.
 These are only visible to you.

+**Note**: The list of cosmetics is unmaintained.
+There is an input that allows you to use equip cosmetics with a custom id, but it requires the internal id of the cosmetic, which is often misleading.

 - **Freecam**: Allows you to move your camera wherever you want, or even spectate other players.
 Once in freecam, use the arrow keys to move the camera.
 - **Player Highlighter**: Marks on your screen where teammates or enemies are in relation to you.
 - **Instant Use**: Tired of waiting for painfully slow bars to fill up just to purchase something minor?
 This allows you to use the nearest thing instantly by hitting enter.